Skip to main content

 Published on

-But here's the thing - understanding these weird parts isn't just academic curiosity.
-It's essential for writing bug-free code and avoiding the subtle traps that can break your application in production.
+Understanding these weird parts isn't just academic.
+It helps you write bug-free code and avoid the subtle traps that break your app in production.

 Why This Matters

-These quirks aren't bugs - they're features!
-Understanding them helps you write more predictable code and debug issues faster.
+These quirks aren't bugs - they're features.
+Understanding them helps you write more predictable code and debug faster.

 Equality Quirks: When Things Aren't What They Seem